Simon Clark (novelist): Doctor Who

 Clark's Doctor Who novella, The Dalek Factor, was published by Telos Publishing just before the rights to publish Doctor Who were reacquired by the BBC.
 Around the same time, Clark was commissioned by the BBC to write a story for the second series of an animated Doctor Who series starring Richard E. Grant.
 This is the Doctor known as the Shalka Doctor.
 Three episodes were written before the commission was cancelled due to the imminent return of the live television series.

+Blood Crazy Series

+In August 2023, Clark signed a three-book deal with Darkness Visible Publishing, run by author Roger Keen, which inaugurated the Blood Crazy Series.

+The first book is a republication of the original novel, first published by Hodder and Stoughton in 1995.
+It concerns nineteen-year-old Nick Aten, caught up in a maelstrom when the entire adult population becomes murderously unhinged and is driven to annihilate every young person below the age of twenty.
+The second book, Blood Crazy: Aten in Absentia, features a new community and their struggles with a mystery illness, together with the emergence of curious personality changes to the ‘Creosotes’ (the murderous adults), which pose unknown threats.
+The third book, Blood Crazy: Aten Present, sees the return of Nick and other favourite characters, who are caught up in a new apocalypse as the transformed adults wreak havoc on a greater scale.

+Blood Crazy was republished in September 2023, Blood Crazy: Aten in Absentia is published in December 2023, and Blood Crazy: Aten Present will appear early in 2024.

 Awards

+In 2001 Clark was selected as a Writer Guest of Honor at the World Horror Convention.

-In 2002 Clark won the British Fantasy Award for best short story, "Goblin City Lights", and best novel for The Night of the Triffids.
+In 2002 he won the British Fantasy Award for best short story, "Goblin City Lights", and best novel for The Night of the Triffids.
 "Goblin City Lights" originally appeared in Urban Gothic: Lacuna and Other Trips (2001), published by Telos Publishing.
 Clark said that the story first started when he wandered into a London graveyard, which he cites in an article, "The Art of Wandering", as a good example of his technique.

 In 2011 he won the British Fantasy Award for best novella for Humpty's Bones.